 While renewable energy developments can create financial opportunities for farmers, the issues involved are complex and far-reaching.
-This blog discusses some of the issues that should be considered.
+This insights discusses some of the issues that should be considered.

 As environmental awareness becomes mainstream, so does Australia’s demand for clean, renewable energy.

 With every State and Territory in Australia committing to net zero emissions by no later than 2050 (some much earlier), mass consumption of clean energy is no longer a matter of if, but when.

 We are seeing now more than ever energy developers and investors moving quickly to capture significant opportunities available in the renewable generation industry.

 But to do this, energy developers need access to land.

 Australia’s vast farming land creates the perfect opportunity for energy developers to establish renewable energy projects, especially wind, solar and battery storage.
 This has resulted in energy developers approaching farmers and their advisers at a very rapid rate in recent times, seeking to secure binding agreements over farming land to conduct energy developments.